 Clammy coldness wrapped around me as I made my way further down the alley.
 Something wasn’t right.
 The air became heavier in my lungs and the silence was deafening.
 Where were they?
 Had I come to the right place?
 Henry and Tiff had to be hiding behind one of the dumpsters down this craptastic path.

 “Come on you guys.
 This isn’t funny one bit.”
 Something or someone scuttling past the end of the alley made me jump.

 Maybe I could get them to come out if I acted like I knew they were hiding.
 “I hear you guys back there.
 Let’s go.
 This place is freaking me out.”

 “You shouldn’t be down here.”
 Her crusty whisper echoed in the darkness.

 “No one has been down here tonight.
 And if you know what’s good for you, you should get out of here.”
 Her eyes darted to something behind me.
 “Go.
 Get out of here.
 Now!”

 A deep clang against the dumpster resounded behind me.
 I spun around as a dark figure approached me.

 Fun?
 No. Thank you.
 I turned and ran back toward the street.
 Heavy footsteps thudded against the ground behind me.

 I ran harder than I’d ever run in my life.
 I didn’t even know if I was breathing or not.
 And I didn’t care.
 My legs sprinted toward the dim street ahead.
 The footsteps grew closer behind me.
 How was he faster than me?
 There was no way that was possible.
 My track record proved I could outrun any normal person on the street.

 Every cell in my body was determined to get the hell out of here.
 I was only a couple strides away from the opening when his fingers dragged over my jacket.
 My feet lifted off the ground as he pulled me back toward him.
-With bruise-creating grip on my shoulders, he whipped me around.
-Flailing left and right, I kicked and screamed like a pro.
-His hands were super strong, like Hulk strong.
+With a strong grip on my shoulders, he whipped me around.
+Flailing left and right, I kicked and screamed like a pro, but his hands were super strong, like Hulk strong.